 For single registration without N26 support, registration/attachment shall also convey a cancelation of the location in the source system if simultaneous registration of both MME and AMF is not supported, according to TS 23.501 [6] clause 5.17.2.3.1.

-NOTE 1: Since UDM and HSS FE are split but common repository exists, the support of simultanous registration of MME and AMF should be configurable in UDM, HSS FE and in the proposed Access Data Layer
+NOTE 1: Since UDM and HSS FE are split but common repository exists, the support of simultaneous registration of MME and AMF should be configurable in UDM, HSS FE and in the proposed Access Data Layer

 This solution proposes that, in single registration modes with and without N26, the PGW-C+SMF with corresponding APN/DNN is stored in the common repository, either in a single record or separate ones, and updated/queried by either party in the different handover scenarios.